Kasx-stha/Integrated-Secuirty-Solutions-IS-/README.md

 # IS
-Integrated Secuirty Solutions (IS) is a integrated security solution which inlcudes Signature Based Intrusion Detection System (IDS), Snort Intrusion Prevention System (IPS), a honeypot and a Graylog for visulatization and log management.
+Integrated Security Solutions (IS) is a comprehensive security framework that includes a Signature-Based Intrusion Detection System (IDS), the Snort Intrusion Prevention System (IPS), a honeypot, and Graylog for visualization and log management.